 - Adult cats: Once kittens reach one year of age, you can switch their feedings to once or twice a day.
 You should feed your adult cat at the exact same time each day.
 If you’re feeding your cat twice per day, offering food once in the morning and once in the evening is recommended to help maintain a healthy digestive system.
 With a consistent feeding schedule, it’s also easier to notice any discrepancies which could indicate an underlying medical issue.
 You should always contact your veterinarian with any concerns you may have.

-Overall, it is vital to consider the age of your cat when determining a feeding schedule.
-The different stages of life require unique feeding to ensure your cat is getting enough nutrients and calories.
-Regardless of whether you feed your cat once a day or your kitten four times a day, always ensure the timing is consistent on a day-to-day basis to promote a healthy digestive system.
+Overall, it’s necessary to consider your cat’s age when determining how often to feed them because different stages of life have unique requirements.
+Whether you feed your cat once a day or your kitten four times a day, keep the timing consistent for optimal health.

 There are many health issues that affect cats.
 In this case, their diet and feeding frequency needs to be specifically designed to meet their needs.

 - Diabetes: If your cat is suffering from diabetes, you may need to feed them at the same time you give them their insulin.
 You’ll need to center your cat’s feeding schedule around their insulin injections.

 - Hyperthyroidism: This disease will typically make your cat want to eat constantly.
 An overactive thyroid gland can cause a cat to feel extra hungry and consume more than they need.
 You can keep your cat comfortable with frequent, small meals, but it’s important not to overfeed them.
 Make sure to seek veterinary care if your cat is showing signs of hyperthyroidism.